The Area

 Nice wine tasting- Credits-Veronality

-Verona is considered to be one of the most romantic places in the world; after all, William Shakespeare chose Verona as a setting for two of his plays including the famous Romeo & Juliet.
+Verona is considered to be one of the most romantic places in the world; after all, William Shakespeare chose Verona as a setting for the romantic Romeo & Juliet.
 Today you can stop and have a look at Juliet’s balcony.
 The house was once inhabited by the Cappello family and dates back to the 13th Century; however the balcony was only added in the 20th Century.

 View---Credits-Veronality